opensearch-project/project-website/_faqs/01-04-is-opensearch-suitable-for-production-use.markdown

 category: General
 ---

-OpenSearch is currently in alpha.
-We are releasing a beta in the coming weeks, and expect it to stabilize and be ready for production by early summer (mid-2021).
+OpenSearch is currently in beta.
+We are working towards a release candidate and expect it to stabilize and be ready for production by early summer (mid-2021).